Treaty of Guadalupe Hidalgo: Background to the war

 Mexico had claimed the area in question since winning its independence from the Spanish Empire in 1821 following the Mexican War of Independence.
-The Spanish had conquered part of the area from the American Indian tribes over the preceding three centuries.
-Still, powerful and independent indigenous nations remained within that northern region of Mexico.
+The Spanish had conquered part of the area from the Indigenous peoples over the preceding three centuries.
+Still, powerful and independent Indigenous nations remained within that northern region of Mexico.

 Most of that land was too dry and too mountainous to support a large population.
 About 80,000 Mexicans inhabited California, New Mexico, Arizona, and Texas during the period 1845 to 1850, with far fewer in Nevada, southern and western Colorado, and Utah.
 On 1 March 1845, U.S. President John Tyler signed legislation to authorize the United States to annex the Republic of Texas, effective on 29 December 1845.
 The Mexican government, which had never recognized the Republic of Texas as an independent country, had warned that annexation would be viewed as an act of war.
 Both the United Kingdom and France recognized the Republic of Texas's independence and repeatedly tried to dissuade Mexico from declaring war against its northern neighbor.
 British efforts to mediate the quandary proved fruitless, in part because other political disputes (particularly the Oregon boundary dispute) arose between Great Britain (as the claimant of modern Canada) and the United States.

 On 10 November 1845, before the outbreak of hostilities, President James K. Polk sent his envoy, John Slidell, to Mexico.
 Slidell had instructions to offer Mexico around $5 million for the territory of Nuevo México and up to $40 million for Alta California.
 The Mexican government dismissed Slidell, refusing to even meet with him.
 Earlier in that year, Mexico had broken off diplomatic relations with the United States, based partly on its interpretation of the Adams–Onís Treaty of 1819, under which newly independent Mexico claimed it had inherited rights.
 In that agreement, the United States had "renounced forever" all claims to Spanish territory.

 Neither side took any further action to avoid a war.
 Meanwhile, Polk settled a major territorial dispute with Britain via the Oregon Treaty, which was signed on 15 June 1846.
 By avoiding any chance of conflict with Great Britain, the United States was given a free hand regarding Mexico.
 After the Thornton Affair of 25–26 April, when Mexican forces attacked an American unit in the disputed area, with the result that 11 Americans were killed, five wounded, and 49 captured, Congress passed a declaration of war, which Polk signed on 13 May 1846.
 The Mexican Congress responded with its own war declaration on 23 April 1846.